UPDATE: This article was originally posted on August 14, 2020. It has been updated with new information and tips below.

 2. How should I answer the essay question?

-TOP TIP: If you’re not sure what your goals are, check out this post designed to help you think through this critical component of your application!
+TOP TIP: If you’re having trouble figuring out what your post-MBA goals are, we’ve prepared this post to help you decipher this essential part of the application process!

 However, goals without context can be a little confusing to decipher or understand (or they can just seem a bit lackluster).
-For example, a recent client initially started his essay by saying:
+For this reason, we suggest starting your essay with context.

 While interesting, it’s better to give a little bit of context to help these goals come to life.
 Check out the final version of the same essay’s introduction: